Definition and Example of a Credit Card Over-Limit Fee

 After the CARD Act was passed, many credit card issuers removed the fee altogether.
 This means you won't receive a penalty fee for going over your credit limit, whether you've opted-in or not.

 The fee varies by credit card for those that do still charge it.
 The CARD Act suggests a maximum of $25 over-limit fee for the first incident and a $35 fee for the second instance within six months.
-The credit card issuer is not allowed to charge an over-limit fee higher than the amount you exceeded your credit limit.
+The credit card issuer is not allowed to charge an over-limit fee higher than the amount by which you exceeded your credit limit.

 Check your credit card agreement or the back of your credit card billing statement, or call your credit card issuer to find out the over-limit fee for your credit card.

 If you chose to have your credit card issuer allow charges over your credit limit in exchange for paying an over-limit fee, you can opt out at any time.
 You will need to notify your credit card issuer.
 However, the change will not apply to any transactions you made before you made that notification.

 While your goal should be to never exceed your credit limit, aim to choose a credit card that doesn't charge an over-limit fee if you accidentally go over your credit limit.

 Alternatives to Credit Card Over-Limit Fees